VRLabs/VRChat-Avatars-3.0/README.md

 >
 > The item numbers will be weighted to the #:Left or #:Right transforms as the Left Hand and Right Hand transforms touch the #:Contact Area bounds.
 >
 > Enable the Collision/#/Enable object for the item to be grabbable.
 If you are using the prefab in the Resources folder, the object you should enable is the #:Contact Area.
-Optionally, toggle this object in-game to turn off grabbing for that item.
+Optionally, toggle this object in-game to turn off grabbing for the item.
 >
 > If you wish to edit the hand-grab radius, change the start size of a numbered particle under Collision/Left or Collision/Right hierarchy.
 >